HFaeiro/Aeirosoft-Game-Engine/README.md

 # Aeirosoft Game Engine
+This is my first attempt at creating a game yet alone a game engine.

-Currently an aim trainer for testing collision.
+Currently its programed an aim trainer for testing collision.